mythsman/hexo-douban/README.md

   Archives: /archives
   Books: /books     #This is your books page
   Movies: /movies   #This is your movies page
+  Games: /games   #This is your games page
 ```

 ## Screenshot
-We just test the plugin in the following themes.
+We just test the plugin in the following themes, but actually it can fit more themes.

 ### hexo-theme-landscape
 ![landscape](screenshot/landscape.png)